Emilien942702/SimpleScanner/README.md

 You can choose between haveibeenpwned or hacked-emails.

+haveibeenpwned.com's API blocks if you do more than 1 request per 1500ms.

 hacked-emails.com's API blocks at around 300 requests per day.

+weleakinfo.com's API blocks at 3 request per second

 The output is a json file readable by any [json online viewer](http://json.bloople.net/)